gymrek-lab/gymreklab.github.io/doc/WDL.rst

 Unlike Cromwell, dxCompiler supports WDL 1.1.
 So if you don't need your WDL to be cross-platform, you can use those features.

+If you are running WDL 1.0 in dxCompiler, note that dxCompiler will not allow casts from Strings to Ints implicitly like Cromwell would.
+Since WDL 1.0 has no support for explicit casts, this is just impossible in this use case.
+As a workaround in some cases, if you want to read a data structure of Ints, use read_json().

-dxCompiler's implementation of WDL has a few limitations, read them `here <https://github.com/dnanexus/dxCompiler#Limitations>`_.
+dxCompiler's implementation of WDL has a few limitations, read them `here <https://github.com/dnanexus/dxCompiler#Limitations>`__.

 Additionally, you'll want your tasks' custom runtime attribute that denotes their timelimits to be called :code:`dx_timeout`.
 (Cromwell is agnostic to what attribute you